Ebola death toll tops 5,000; Mali quarantines 90

 However, in a rare piece of good news, the WHO said there were signs that the incidence of new cases was declining in Guinea and Liberia, although it reported steep increases in Sierra Leone.

-In Bamako, the nurse died after treating a Guinea man who died with Ebola-like symptoms that were not initially recognised, the government said.
+In Bamako, the nurse died after treating a Guinea man who died with Ebola-like symptoms that were not initially recognized, the government said.

 The man, a Muslim imam from the border town of Kouremale, was never tested for the virus.
 In a series of rites that may have exposed many mourners to infection, his highly contagious body was washed in a Bamako mosque and returned to Guinea for burial without precautions.